 This bench was 47 inches long, 22 inches deep, and 39 inches tall.
 It was built using:

 Before we get started I have to give a big shout out to my Sister-in-law and Brother-in-law’s neighbors who graciously let me use not only their tools, but their garage.
 I took it over for a couple of days :) It was a very nice place to work.

-Remember when I said I don’t cut out everything ahead of time and then assemble?
-Well, I kind of broke that “rule” here at first because it made sense to cut all the slats that would become the seat and back.
-That is BECAUSE they all needed to be exactly the same and they were on top.
-So I went ahead and cut them to be 47 inches.
+I went cut the boards to be 47 inches.
 Why not 48 since that is half of the eight feet that the board started out as?
 The blade when it cuts, shaves off part of the board.
 So you wouldn’t have an exact 48 inches anyway.
 Plus, the ends of 2×4’s can be rough so I cut them off.

-The piece that you attach them with determines the depth of the bench.
-I wanted the bench seat to be about 18 inches deep so I cut it it to be 22 inches because, as you can see in the picture above, about 4 inches are attached to what will be part of the back.
+The piece that you attach the legs with will determine the depth of the bench.
+I wanted the bench seat to be about 18 inches deep so I cut it it to be 22 inches.
+This is because, as you can see in the picture above, about 4 inches are attached to the 2×4 back piece.

 Also remember to make the 2 sides of the bench opposites of each other.
 You want the piece that attaches to 2 legs to be on the inside (see below).

 I attached the front slats first to hold it together.
 I had to call my husband to run over for a second to help hold it up while I screwed it together.
 This was a crucial step to making sure the whole bench was square and set straight so it helps to have another person.
 It also helps if they are cute and patient :)

 The board on top is the first one of the seat and the one on the front covers up the joints.